DakobedBard/dsi-spark/pair.md

 2. There are 3 fields in the data: `label`, `label_name` and `text`.

-   Make an RDD of unique `(label, label_name)` key / value pairs.
+   - Make an RDD of unique `(label, label_name)` pairs.
    Collect the RDD to a python dictionary.
 That is needed for reference later.

-   Make another RDD with `(label, text)`.
+   - Make another RDD with `(label, text)`.

 3. Write a `tokenize()` function that would take the article content as string and return a list of words.

-   Your `tokenize()` function should achieve:
+   - Your `tokenize()` function should achieve:
      - Lower casing the text
      - Removing puntuations
      - Removing stop words
      - Stemming
      - Splitting on white spaces
      - Consider using the following:

      ```python
      PUNCTUATION = set(string.punctuation)